-For 2019, the Compensation Committee reviewed and approved the compensation for each of our NEOs.
+For 2020, the Compensation Committee reviewed and approved the compensation for each of our NEOs.
 The Compensation Committee also administered our equity compensation plans, and evaluated the effectiveness of our overall executive compensation program.
-The Compensation Committee also developed and approved the compensation arrangements for Mr. Rosenberg who began employment with us in January 2019.

 The Compensation Committee's authority, duties, and responsibilities are described in its charter, which is reviewed annually and revised and updated as warranted.
-The current charter, which was most recently updated in March 2019, is available for review at http://investors.five9.com/governance.
+The current charter, which was most recently updated in February 2021, is available for review at http://investors.five9.com/governance.